omnicache/OmniCache/README.md

 ### I'm not sure I understand how this works
 Take a look at the demos inside.
 They will demonstrate how queries are made against the cache and database.

+### What else is there to do?
+Currently working on making less trips to the cache.
+In future will look at making it work with transactions.

 ## Contact